cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/zone-level-nameservers.md

 weight: 3
 meta:
   title: Zone-level custom nameservers
-  description: Zone-level custom nameservers must be a subdomain of the zone where the custom nameservers are configured.
-These nameservers can only be aplied and used within the respective zone.
+  description: With zone-level custom nameservers, each custom nameserver name must be a subdomain of the zone where the custom nameservers are configured.
+These custom nameservers can only be used within the respective zone.
 ---

 # Zone-level custom nameservers